 There may be times when a manual vacuum can come in handy, but we highly recommend you consider investing in a robotic vacuum to make your life easier.

 What’s this?
-A robot that will clean your pool for you?
+A robot that will do the pool cleaning for you?
 Yes, please!
 OK, it can’t do all the cleaning, but it can sure do a lot of it.
-If you’ve never seen one, a robotic pool vacuum is a small, self-contained unit that essentially drives around your pool sucking up debris while you sit poolside, sipping a cocktail.
+If you’ve never seen one, a robotic pool cleaner—also called an automatic pool cleaner—is a small, self-contained unit that essentially drives around your pool sucking up debris while you sit poolside, sipping a cocktail.

 The only downside to a robotic vacuum is the cost.
 They’re more expensive than suction-side or pressure-side cleaners (unless your pressure-side cleaner requires a booster pump), and cost more to repair should anything go wrong.